What are digital signatures?

 Why are cloud signatures significant?

 Standards-based digital signatures in the cloud remove the barriers that have hampered adoption of electronic signatures in Europe and around the world.
-They:
+They accomplish the following:

 - Bring the highest levels of compliance to web apps and mobile devices.